Renard Rawls, M.D.

 Dr. Rawls joined the Borland Groover Clinic after training at the University of Florida.
 There, he was active in several clinical studies, and published on research he conducted.
 Dr. Rawls is well trained in all digestive and liver diseases, and continues his interest in clinical research with our Research Foundation as an active investigator.
 Dr. Rawls is based out of our St. Vincent’s Hospital office and is fully trained in all endoscopic procedures.

-- Board Certified/Internal Medicine
+- Board certified in Internal Medicine

 National Provider Identifier